 A rate "lock" or "commitment" is a lender's promise to freeze a specific interest rate and a certain number of points for you for a specified period of time during your application process.
 This ensures that your interest rate will not go up during the application process.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer spans generally costing more.
-You can get a longer period for your lock, but in doing so, will most likely have a higher interest rate than you would have with a shorter rate lock span of time
+While there are several lengths of rate lock periods (from 15 to 60 days), the longer spans are usually more expensive.
+You can get a longer period for your lock, but in making this choice, will probably have a higher rate than you would with a shorter rate lock span of time

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.